 Hence why the only outsiders to succeed in an invasion of Russia... were the Mongols.

 With her napkin set in place, Kaede prepared herself to dig in.
-Her Sauerbraten beef roast was flavored with red wine and raisins in Rheinischer style.
+Her Sauerbraten beef roast was flavored with red wine and raisins.
 She also had potato dumplings, white asparagus with Hollandaise sauce, and as always -- more sausages, even as a side.

 I swear Weichsel has a wiener obsession, she commented to herself.
 Her fork raised and ready.

 "Not so fast," the Princess stared with disapproval.
 "I don't know how your world's God prefers it.
 But here in Hyperion, prayers first."

 Kaede put her utensils down again with an impatient scowl.
 Her meal was about to taste a minute colder through no fault of her own due to the gross religious tyranny against her freedom of... ingesting.
 As such, it shall be within her right to protest by adorning her head with the holiest symbol of the pasta gods: the colander.